quii/learning-clojure/README.md

 `C-c C-k` compiles the clojure file in the repl

+`C-c M-i` inspects an expression, so you can see what sub forms do

+Interesting one in terms of "purity" is `C-c C-w` which evaluates the preceeding form and replaces it with it's result

 When you get some kind of stacktrace window you can get rid of it with `q`.
 If you want it back it will be in a buffer called `cider-error`

 ### Paredit